 The i.MX 6 SoC has five ECSPI interfaces.
 The i.MX 7Dual SoC has four ECSPI interfaces.
-The i.MX 8QuadMax has four LPSPI interfaces.
 By default, the BSP configures ECSPI-1 interface in master mode to connect to the SPI NOR Flash.

 7.1.3 Hardware operation